digitalcredentials/signing-service/README.md

 ```
 </details>

-NOTE: CURL can get a bit clunky if you want to experiment, so you might consider trying [Postman](https://www.postman.com/downloads/) which makes it very easy to construct and send http calls.
+NOTE: CURL can get a bit clunky if you want to experiment - you might consider trying [Postman](https://www.postman.com/downloads/) which makes it a bit easier to construct and send http calls.

 ### Learner Credential Wallet